nlssn/mjolnir/README.md

 cd gh-mjolnir
 npm install
 ```
-2. To be able to connect to a Discord server via DiscordJS you will need a bot token.
+2. To be able to connect to a Discord server you will need a bot token.
 [Here's a guide](#0) on how to get a token.
-When you have the token create a file called `.env` within the gh-mjolnir directory.
-Finally store your token as a variable called `DISCORD_TOKEN`.
-Your file will look something like this:
+Store your token as a string called `token` inside `config.json`.
+Your config file will look something like this:
 ```
-DISCORD_TOKEN=a_long_string_of_random_characters
+{
+   "prefix": "!",
+   "token": "a_long_string_of_random_characters"
+}
 ```

 3. Start the bot by running the following command within the gh-mjolnir directory